Abhiman16dino/Burrahhh/Blockchain/Notes/Part_1.md

    - Blockchain comes in different forms, including **public**, **private**, and **consortium** blockchains.
 Understanding these distinctions is crucial.

 ---
-Here are the detailed notes from the provided text:

----

 ### **The Growth of Blockchain Technology**